silverstripe/developer-docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 `Versioned::choose_site_stage()`.
 It checks for a `stage` GET parameter, so you can force a draft stage by appending `?stage=Stage` to your request.

-Since Silverstripe CMS 4.2, the current stage setting is no longer "sticky" in the session.
+The current stage setting is not "sticky" in the session.
 Any links presented on the view produced with `?stage=Stage` need to have the same GET parameters in order to retain the stage.
 If you are using the `SiteTree->Link()` and `Controller->Link()` methods, this is automatically the case for `DataObject` links, controller links and form actions.